zak-45/WLEDAudioSync-Chataigne-Module/README.md

 Copy  to <MyDocuments>\chataigne\modules\WLEDAudioSync.

 Nota:
-You will need additional step for beat / BPM if you want to use this feature.
+You will need additional step for beat / BPM or RTMGC if you want to use these features.
+       Python need to be installed with pip if you want BPM (run pip as admin).
+       For RTMGC, you can download binaries from https://github.com/zak-45/WLEDAudioSyncRTMGC

 ```

 For Windows

 Download : https://github.com/zak-45/WLEDAudioSync-Chataigne-Module/releases/download/1.0/WLEDAudioSync.exe
 ```
-This will install Chataigne / python module / chataigne module / Friture
+This will install Chataigne / python module / chataigne module / Friture / WrtmgcSRV

 Nota : If Chataigne already installed, you can abort its installation.
-       Python need to be installed with pip if you want BPM (run pip as admin).
       Provide portable Python 3.9 x64 with all installed (optional but recommanded).
+      Provide portable Nodejs with WrtmgcSRV.js preconfigured (optional but recommanded).
 ```

 ### ***Use it :***